2018 CREATE 4 FREEDOM℠ Contest

 Finalists in the art contest will have their art on display and available for the public to admire throughout the 4 FREEDOMS FESTIVAL℠ (July 2018), and will receive a $50.00 cash prize.

 Finalists in the poetry contest will have excerpts from their work performed at a dramatic presentation to be produced at the 4 FREEDOMS FESTIVAL℠ (July 2018), and will receive a $50.00 cash prize.

 Why CREATE 4 FREEDOM℠?

-In June 1941, Prime Minister Winston Churchill & President Franklin Delano Roosevelt issued their Atlantic Charter, in which they described 4 essential human rights: Freedom of Speech, Freedom of Religion, Freedom from Want, & Freedom from Fear.
+In June 1941, Prime Minister Winston Churchill & President Franklin Delano Roosevelt issued their Atlantic Charter, in which they described 4 essential human rights: Freedom of Speech, Freedom of Worship, Freedom from Want, & Freedom from Fear.

 At home, in Arlington, Vermont, the legendary artist Norman Rockwell was inspired.
 Rockwell was too old to enlist, but he wanted to make a statement in pictures why Americans were sending their boys to war.
 His wife suggested he “paint the ideas, not the words.”

 One night, Rockwell attended an Arlington Town Meeting.
 One of his neighbors (a very likeable farmer) stood up and spoke.
 Everybody in the room disagreed with the man’s opinion, but no one interrupted.
 After all, in America, everyone has the right to freedom of speech.
 Norman was, once again, inspired!
 He decided to illustrate “The Four Freedoms” in everyday American scenes, using his Vermont neighbors as his models.

 THE SATURDAY EVENING POST published “The Four Freedoms” – and long before the term was used - the images went “viral”.
 The four paintings became iconic images.